 Domaine Jean Royer produces 5 red Chateauneuf du Pape wines and 1 white Chateauneuf du Pape wine.

 Domaine Jean Royer Tradition is a blend of 75% Grenache, 15% Syrah, 5% Mourvedre and 5% Cinsault.
 But that blend can vary as in some vintages, no Cinsault is used in the wine.
+The vines are planted in the La Crau and les Grandes Serres lieux-dits.
+Their terroir is mostly rocks and stones, with some sand.
 50% to 90% of the grapes are destemmed.
-The wine is aged in a combination of tanks and demi-muids.
+The wine is aged in a combination of used, French oak barrels and demi-muids.
 On average, 350 cases are produced of this wine each year.

-Domaine Jean Royer Cuvee Prestige is made from 100% old vine Grenache from vines that are between 80 to 100 years of age.
-Some of the vines are even older than 100 years.
-All of the fruit comes from the Bois de la Ville lieu-dit.
+Domaine Jean Royer Cuvee Prestige is made from mostly old vine Grenache from vines that are between 80 to 100 years of age while the remainder comes from up to 20% Mourvedre.
+Some of the Grenache vines are even older than 100 years.
+The terroir is pure galets.
+All of the fruit comes from the Bois de la Ville and les Grandes Serres lieux-dits.
 50% to 90% of the grapes are destemmed.
+For the aging, 50^% of the wine is aged in demi-muid, while the remainder is aged in tank.
 About 350 cases are produced in an average vintage.

 Domaine Jean Royer Cuvee Hommage a Mon Pere is made from 100% old vine Grenache from the Grandes Serres lieu-dit.
 The youngest vines are at least 80 years of age and the oldest vines were planted back in 1890.
 About 350 cases of this wine are produced each year.